Boondooma Dam

 Boondooma Dam is a dam on the Boyne River on the boundary of Boondooma and Proston in the South Burnett Region of Queensland, Australia.
-In 1983, the dam was constructed across the Boyne River below its confluence with the Stuart River, creating Lake Boondooma.
+From 1980 to 1983, the dam was constructed across the Boyne River below its confluence with the Stuart River, creating Lake Boondooma.

 It has a capacity of 204 200 ML under the 18.15 km2 of surface area and has an average depth of 11 m.
 The dam forms a narrow and deep lake, designed to avoid evaporation, with one fork containing much standing timber and another having many submerged rocky outcrops.

 The dam overflowed for the first time in May 1983.
-It reached a low of 0% capacity in October 2015, after having reached a maximum of 173.8% (6.17m over the spillway) in January 2013 as a result of heavy rain from ex Tropical Cyclone Oswald.
+The lowest level recorded was 0.18% capacity in December 1982, and the maximum of 173.8% (6.17m over the spillway) was recorded in January 2013 as a result of heavy rain from ex Tropical Cyclone Oswald.

 Water supply

 It was built to supply water to the Tarong Power Station and as is the case at so many impoundments, takes its name from the original property in the area.
 The dam also supplies water to irrigate agricultural properties in the area.

 Typically, the dam supplies between 50 million and 80 million litres of water per day to Tarong Power Station.
 The dam was connected to the Western Corridor Recycled Water Project to ensure water levels would not interfere with power generation in times of drought.

 SunWater, the dam's managing authority, is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for dams under their jurisdiction is maintained.
 The spillway will be upgraded in the longer term.